Build-Week-Donor-Management/BE/README.md

-28	post (/donate/register/user)	    	create a member account of type user 29	post (/donate/register/board)	    	create a member account of type board 30	post (/donate/register/campaign)	 	create a member account of type campaign 31	post (/donate/login)	                deletes a donation with a given id
+28	post (/donate/register/user)	    	create a member account of type user 29	post (/donate/register/board)	    	create a member account of type board 30	post (/donate/register/campaign)	 	create a member account of type campaign 31	post (/donate/login)	                logs you in

 Posts to add new objects to working tables